Ficus-x/CustomEffects/README.md

 This plugin provides a very powerful API for other developers to use, for the creation of their own unique, custom effects.
 It has a flexible setup that allows you to create custom effects easily. 🧤

+Also plugins contains examples to understand the logic of API. 🏈